The Advanced Technology behind Light Illusion's colour science is second to none.

-As LightSpace CMS performs all its calibrations with a true mathematical based colour engine, without the need for a guesswork based approach, the cube data generated is a direct profile (or colour map) of the display being calibrated, with no virtualisation, iterative re-reads, or need to re-verify measured points during profiling.
+As ColourSpace performs all its calibrations with a true mathematical based colour engine, without the need for a guesswork/iterative based approach, the data generated is a direct profile (or colour map) of the display being calibrated, with no virtualisation, iterative re-reads, or need to re-verify measured points during profiling.

 Total Image Chain Calibration

-As LightSpace CMS can be used in closed-loop calibration mode, or Display Independent Profiling (DIP) mode (both fully automated), it can uniquely calibrate not just the display, but the full image chain to be used for viewing - critical in Home Theatre environments, where the DVD/Blu-ray player is a key component in the image chain, and often outputs a signal that is not 'perfect', and so also requires 'calibration' for complete final accuracy.
+As ColourSpace can be used in closed-loop calibration mode, or Display Independent Profiling (DIP) mode (both fully automated), it can uniquely calibrate not just the display, but the full image chain to be used for viewing - critical in Home Theatre environments, where the DVD/Blu-ray player is a key component in the image chain, and often outputs a signal that is not bit-perfect, and so needs to be in the calibration chain for complete final image accuracy.

-Calibration system that link profiling to the final calibration, using guesswork based iterative feedback loops cannot perform such DIP based calibrations.
+Calibration system that link profiling to the final calibration, using guesswork/iterative feedback loops cannot perform such DIP based calibrations.

-For more information on LightSpace CMS disc based DIP calibration see Ted's fantastic LightSpace CMS Calibration Disc at www.displaycalibrations.com.
+For more information on ColourSpace disc based DIP calibration see Ted's fantastic LightSpace Calibration Disc at www.displaycalibrations.com.

-Very uniquely, LightSpace CMS is not restricted to simple grid based patch-set for profiling, and users can define their own profiling sequences using any approach they choose, using the tools available at displaycalibrationtools.com, or the optimised patch sets available to download from Optimised Patch Sequences.
+Very uniquely, ColourSpace is not restricted to pre-set patch-set for profiling, and users can define their own profiling sequences as needed.

-Such sequences can give very high levels of final accuracy, with far smaller patch sets, so in far quicker time scales - ideal for users with slower probes, such as the X-Rite i1 Display Pro, again without the need to guess where patches should be positioned within volumetric space, with a high level of final granularity, far higher than that available via guesswork approach based calibration systems.
+Such sequences can give very high levels of final accuracy, with far smaller patch sets, so in far quicker time scales, with a high level of final calibration granularity.

-Using a patch sequence that covers the whole volumetric colour space with a high level of granularity means that the acquired data-set is capable of dealing with any issues that a given display may be suffering, including any non-linear display errors, white point and grey scale tracking errors, RGB crosstalk and separation errors, colour gamut errors, including poor display non-linearity, which other 3D LUT systems can fail badly with due to excessively poor volumetric measurement coverage (granularity).
+Using a high level of volumetric granularity means that the acquired display profile is capable of dealing with any issues that a given display may be suffering, including any non-linear volumetric errors; tracking errors; RGB crosstalk and separation errors; colour gamut errors; etc.

 Unrivaled Speed for Unrivaled Accuracy

-LightSpace CMS can calibrate to any given colour space, with any target Gamma, including all 'standards', such as Rec709, BT1886, P3, etc, all without the need to define your required target before profiling, enabling you to interactively try different results.
+ColourSpace can calibrate to any given colour space, with any target Gamma, including all standards, such as Rec709, BT1886, P3, etc, all without the need to define your required target before profiling, enabling you to interactively try different results.